knpuniversity/phpunit/knpu/form-submit.md

 ## Code the Form

 With the test done, let's code!
 And... yea, let's cheat!
-In the `tutorial/` directory, find a `app/Resources/viwes/_partials` folder, copy it, and paste it in *our* `app/Resources/views` directory.
+In the `tutorial/` directory, find the `app/Resources/views/_partials` folder, copy it, and paste it in *our* `app/Resources/views` directory.

 Then, at the top of `index.html.twig`, use it: `include('_partials/_newDinoForm.html.twig')`.

-The form is really simple - it's not even using Symfony's form system!
+The form is really simple: it's not even using Symfony's form system!
 You can see the `name="enclosure"` select field where the value for each option is the enclosure's id.
-Below that is the `name="specification"` text field and the "Grow dinosaur" button the test is using!
+Below that is the `name="specification"` text field and the "Grow dinosaur" button the test relies on.

-For the submit logic, go back into the `tutorial/` directory, find `DefaultController` and copy all of `growAction()`.
-Pate this into *our* `DefaultController`.
-Oh, and we need a few `use` statements: re-type part of `@Method` and hit tab to add its `use` statement and do the same for `DinosaurFactory`.
+For the submit logic, go back into the `tutorial/` directory, find `DefaultController` and copy all of the `growAction()` method.
+Paste this into *our* `DefaultController`.
+Oh, and we need a few `use` statements: re-type part of `@Method` and hit tab to add its `use` statement.
+Do the same for `DinosaurFactory`.

 Ok, it's happy!
-Sure, the code is lacking the normal security and safeguards we expect when using Symfony's form system, but it's only a dinosaur park!
+Sure, the code is lacking the normal security and safeguards we expect when using Symfony's form system... but it's only a dinosaur park people!
 We *do*, however, have the success flash message!

 So if we haven't messed anything up, it should work.
 Try the test!